adorsys/open-banking-gateway/docs/architecture/4a-aisListOfAccounts.md

 Once selected by the PSU, the FinTechUI forwards the service selected to the FinTechApi.
 In this case "listOfAccounts".
 The selection might be accompanied with some service specifications.
 For listOfAccounts, the option withBalance can be added to indicate that the balance has to be returned as well.

 ### LoA-021 : FinTechUI.readRedirectUrls(Fintech-Redirect-URL-OK,Fintech-Redirect-URL-NOK)
-Read the redirect urls associated with this context.
+Prepare the redirect urls associated with this request.
 These are URL used to start the UI from the ConsentAuthorizeAPI.
+__TODO CLARIFY__: Normally this could be passed to the ConsentAuthorizationAPI by the FinTechUI.
+In which case, there will be no need to carry this through the application and through every request.

 ### <a name="LoA-030"></a>LoA-030 : FinTechApi.listOfAccounts
 See [FinTechApi.listOfAccounts](../../fintech-examples/fintech-api/src/main/resources/static/fintech_api.yml#/v1/ais/banks/{bank-id}/accounts:)

 ### LoA-031 : FinTechApi.checkAuthorization
-Call specification: : checkAuthorization(SessionCookie,\nX-XSRF-TOKEN):psu-id@fintech
+Call specification: : checkAuthorization(SessionCookie,X-XSRF-TOKEN):psu-id@fintech
 Before proceeding with the request, the FinTechApi must validate the request for it authenticity and extract a unique identifier of the PSU in the world of the FinTech (psu-id@fintech).
 This validation also include the matching of the used cookie against the provided XSRF-Token.

 ### <a name="LoA-032"></a>LoA-032 : FinTechApi.userAgentContext